 It had a profound impact on me.
 I left that party depressed, irritated, and sick to my stomach, despite the fantastic food.

-If you are between the ages of 16 and 35, you’re a millennial.
+If you were born between the years of 1981 and 1996, you’re a millennial.
 And it’s a soft border, meaning you might be a millennial if you are born on either cusp.
 The millennial generation has an odd and bizarre stigma attached to it that is more historically repetitious than accurate.
 But what that comment from the person at the dinner party illuminates is the control that the previous generation has over millennials.
 And it’s not Gen X, it’s the Boomers, the only other generation that has equal number of people enveloped inside and they feel threatened as every previous generation of Americans has felt since the 1600’s.

 As production had to increase the workers that were sent to Jamestown in the first place needed help.
 They wrote to the King to send some new workers.
 The King, resourceful as ever, sent a younger generation there, in order to ensure that the farm system was taught to a new group, sustaining his investment long term.
 Not long after their arrival the letters started pouring back in to him.

 The colonists wrote that the new batch of young workers he sent were lazy, unable to be trained, didn’t listen, and were practically no help.
 This began the American way of complaining about the next generation in order to preserve your own dignity and posterity, as a new batch of individuals is sent to take over.

 My grandfather thought my dad’s generation was a bunch of lazy long haired, pot smoking hippies who were glued to their hi- fi stereos.
 They were, but they also were catalysts for change, ushering in an era where people stood together for what is right.
 Protests formed for peace, equal rights, and individuality around the country.
 These are the same baby boomers who are now repressing and propagandizing the Millennials in the same way that they were by the Traditionalist or the Silent Generation.